MurhafSousli/ngx-progressbar/lib/core/README.md

 | NgProgress.**destroyAll()**    | *Destroys all existing `NgProgressRef` instances.*    |
 | NgProgress.**ref(id?)**        | *Returns `NgProgressRef` instance by id.*             |

-You don't have to specify the id parameter unless you are using more than one progress bar instance
+You don't have to specify the id parameter unless you are using more than one progress bar

 <a name="automagic"/>